-These are the more common, off-the-shelf slices available in the right-click menu of a selected bus pin or port.

-Custom slices

-These are various slice/width combinations that are possible for the given bus width but not available from the off-the-shelf listings in the right-click drop-down menu.
+- Standard slices are common, off-the-shelf slices available in the right-click menu of a selected bus pin or port. - Custom slices are various slice/width combinations that are possible for the given bus width but not available from the off-the-shelf listings in the right-click drop-down menu.
 A special dialog is available to customize the slices.

-Refer to the "Custom Slices" on page 19.for details.
+Refer to Custom Slices.for details.

-5.3.6 Search Design Objects to Connect
+4.3.6 Search Design Objects to Connect